telenordigital/nbiot-python/README.md

 # Development

 Development is done using [Pipenv](https://docs.pipenv.org/).
-Run `pipenv install --dev` to install all dependencies.
+Run `pipenv sync --dev` to install all dependencies.

 Because Python has not properly solved dependency management yet, dependencies must be be repeated in [setup.py](setup.py) under the `install_requires` entry.